Real-space density profile reconstruction of stacked voids: Testing the method with a simulated stacked void

-We also show in Figure \ref{compare_SVD} the reconstruction with the singular value decomposition method, in order to check for consistency.
-As discussed, the profile obtained in the case of the singular value decomposition method is more sensitive to the presence of clumps in the wall, because it considers all the points together to obtain the profile $g(r_{v})$.
+We also show in Fig. \ref{compare_SVD} the reconstruction with the singular value decomposition method, in order to check for consistency.
+As discussed, the profile obtained in the case of the singular value decomposition method is more sensitive to the presence of clumps in the wall, because it considers all the points together to obtain the profile $g(r_{\mathrm{v}})$.
 This might affect the quality of reconstruction.
 Furthermore, the singular value decomposition method has larger error bars since it does not use prior information (except the truncation of the matrix of singular values); while the polynomial regularization method enforced polynomial smoothness.
 For this reason the singular value method is less precise than the polynomial method.

-As a conclusion, apart from the mentioned difference, both methods allow to manage noise in the Abel inverse transform and show similar reconstructed profiles.
+As a conclusion, apart from the mentioned difference, both methods (polynomial regularization and singular value decomposition) allow us to manage noise in the Abel inverse transform and show similar reconstructed profiles.
 For practical purposes we have chosen the polynomial regularization method, that is more adapted in the case of voids, and use the second to check for consistency in the reconstruction.

+The reconstruction of the spherical profile for stacked voids in the case of a dark matter particle simulation (Fig. \ref{riproiezione}) is completely implemented and tested.
+As a further test of the quality of the reconstruction and capability of the algorithm, we describe in the next section a test with stacked voids from a mock galaxy catalogue.\\